wrogoz/Weather_widget/README.md

 # Features:

-- Select city from list and display weather forecast
+- Display weather forecast for selected city

 # How to start:
 First: